day8/re-frame/docs/on-stable-dom-handlers.md

 ```
 Note:

 1. this time the callback, `on-change`, takes two arguments.
-The `id` and the DOM `event`
+The `id` and the DOM event `dom-event`
-2. But when we call the factory we only supply one of these two arguments, almost like this is a "partial".
-The browser will be suppling `event` later when it calls the callback.
+2. But, when we call the factory we only supply one of these two arguments, almost like this is a "partial".
+The browser will be suppling `dom-event` later when it calls the callback.

 ## Summary